Adekabang/docs-8labs/docs/VMware/reset-evaluation-trial-esxi.md

 ---
-title: Reset Evaluation Trial ESXI Hack
+title: Reset Evaluation Trial ESXI
 sidebar_position: 1
 ---

-# Reset Evaluation Trial ESXI Hack
+# Reset Evaluation Trial ESXI

 Reset the Evaluation Trial to 60 days again.
+NOT FOR PRODUCTION.
 Works on ESXI 8.
 ### Preparation
 You can activate the SSH service.
 Actions > Services > Enable Secure Shell (SSH).
 SSH to your ESXI Machine.